simolus3/drift/docs/docs/dart_api/tables.md

     In this case, we are storing `Duration`.
 2. Built-in type we are converting to.
     In this case, we are converting `Duration` to `int`.
+3. Mix in `JsonTypeConverter<Duration, int>` so that we can serialize dataclasses to/from JSON.

+Apply the converter to a column using the `.map()` method on the column.

 {{ load_snippet('apply_converter','lib/snippets/dart_api/tables.dart.excerpt.json') }}